faridaalin/ark-frontend/README.md

 > Open with live server
 ```

-## Strapi API

-You will need Node.js v14.

-To start the API change directory to `api` install the npm dependecies and then run `npm run develop`

 # Semester project 2

 To create an e-commerce website that has an Admin and Front-End respectively.
 The Front-End should be responsive and the website is to be populated by an API supplied by Noroff.